 We bought really warm and light sleeping bags for backpacking.
 The ones we currently have are no longer sold, but here’s the updated version of ours.
-If you never intend to backpack, since weight won’t be a big issue, these sleeping bags are really nice and well-rated at a much more reasonable price.
+If you never intend to backpack, since weight won’t be a big issue, check out these sleeping bags for ones that much more reasonably priced.

 As much as we love our backpacking tent, it’s far from ideal for car camping.
 We can’t even bring our backpacks in with us since the tent is so small.
 For car camping, we picked up this cheaper 4-person tent so that we could fit our inflatable queen mattress!